Active case

 Is there a class action lawsuit for Depo-Provera?

 People diagnosed with meningioma after using Depo-Provera may be eligible to file a Depo-Provera lawsuit.
-To recover damages, they must demonstrate that their Depo-Provera use caused them to develop meningioma or other serious side effects.
+Medical attorneys are not currently accepting other injuries.
+You must have a diagnosed meningioma to file a lawsuit.

 You can contact a Motley Rice prescription drug and contraceptive attorney to learn more, find out if you qualify for a lawsuit, and discuss the time limit for claims.
 Don’t delay — if you exceed the statute of limitations for filing a Depo-Provera claim, you won’t be able to file.
 Statutes of limitations have several variables.